Handsworth, West Midlands: Civil unrest, social issues and community

 A riot occurred in 1981, during which similar riots took place in Brixton (London), Chapeltown (Leeds), and Toxteth (Liverpool).
 The 'sus' law (Vagrancy Act 1824) saw black youths being disproportionately stopped, searched and arrested by the police, on the grounds of mere 'suspicion' of possible illegal activity; this, along with high unemployment and social alienation, was a key element of the backdrop to the 1981 riots.
 The subsequent Scarman report (1981) concluded that the riots were "essentially an outburst of anger and resentment by young black people against the police".
 A similar social backdrop of tensions and hostility towards the police existed during the rioting of September 1985 (which lasted for two days, beginning in Lozells Road, Lozells, and spreading into Handsworth) to which this unrest was ascribed.

-After the 1985 riots and a change in perception of British sub-urban integration, community relations were reviewed.
+After the 1985 riots and a change in perception of British suburban integration, community relations were reviewed.
 Local government worked to improve community relations as a way of managing both racial and cultural differences.
 Encouragement was provided by arts organisations such as West Midlands Ethnic Minority Arts Service; its director, Pogus Caesar, photographed the riots, and Black Audio Film Collective produced the 1986 film Handsworth Songs.

 There was further unrest in 1991 and 2005; with a fatality occurring during the 2005 riot.
 The 2011 England riots also spread to the Handsworth area.

 The Guardian's online article "Riots don't happen without a reason" (August 2011) seeks to explore the context and histories of these inner-city riots, since the 1980s; emphasising the need for improvements in the relationship between the community and the police.

 In the 2010s neighbourhood schemes and developments have helped to improve the area.
 Businesses in the area, particularly on Soho Road have contributed towards schemes in partnership with council.
-Soho Road, Holyhead Road & Soho Hill is within a Business Improvement District (BID) area.
+Soho Road, Holyhead Road and Soho Hill is within a Business Improvement District (BID) area.

 A number of initiatives promoting community cohesion exist within this multicultural community.
 The Handsworth Community Choir boasts a blend of singers from the area.
 The Handsworth Park Community Garden opened in July 2017.
 The community website ‘Inside Handsworth’, shares community news, events and stories.

+In October 2025, the Shadow Secretary of State for Justice Robert Jenrick described Handsworth as "one of the worst-integrated places, slum-like, and had no visible white faces".Kemi Badenoch, Conservative party leader and leader of the opposition defended these remarks in the context of the 2025 Birmingham bin strike.
+In response to the comments, local residents described Handsworth as a "flourishing area", a "lovely area", and that it is "very diverse", while others said that the area did feel like a slum and that "there could be more done to help it".

+Demographics

+The 2021 United Kingdom census reported a population of 11,814.